I went into treatment 3 1/2 years ago because I needed to learn balance. Recovery was my goal.

 Simple But Not Easy

 So, I went back to a meal plan.
 It actually was a lot more comforting than I thought.
-It had nothing to do with calories, weight, or good verses bad, and it had everything to do with how I felt.
+And it had nothing to do with calories, weight, or good verses bad.
+Yet it had everything to do with how I felt.

 After a month of having support of Regina, I felt confident, balanced, and whole.